 Common name: Kiwifruit, Chinese Gooseberry

 Actinidia chinensis Planch.
-APNI* Description: A scrambling woody, deciduous vine; bristly-pubescent; young branchlets and petioles with persistent brownish-strigose hairs.
+APNI* Description: A scrambling woody, deciduous vine; stems bristly-pubescent.

-Broadly ovate to suborbicular, 6–20 cm long, 7–15 cm wide, papery, dark green and sparsely hairy above, pale green and densely white- or brownish-tomentose below; margin serrulat; petiole 3–6 cm long, densely hispid-setose.
+Leaves broadly ovate to suborbicular, 6–20 cm long, 7–15 cm wide, papery, dark green and sparsely hairy above, pale green and densely white- or brownish-tomentose with simple and stellate hairs below; margin serrulate, ciliate; apex truncate, emarginate, rounded or shortly acuminate; petiole 3–6 cm long, densely hispid-setose.

 Inflorescence a 1 to many-flowered cyme.
 Male and female flowers similar but males with numerous stamens only.
 Female flowers with many sterile stamens below the 20–40 spreading styles.
 Sepals usually 5, 1.2–1.5 cm long, brown-tomentose.
 Petals usually 5, 1.5–3 cm long, white, turning orange-yellow with age.
 Styles 7–8 mm long.